 3. The Dehumidifier Solution

 Excess humidity in your home is one of the main causes of condensation.
-For example, in bathrooms and kitchens where someone is taking a hot shower, or water is boiling, it is common to see water vapor on windows and walls.
+For example, in bathrooms and kitchens where someone is taking a hot shower, or water is boiling, humid indoor air causes vapor on windows and walls.

 A simple dehumidifier in every room can stop condensation from forming on your windows.
-If you notice that a dehumidifier isn’t enough to cover the square footage of a larger room, there are more heavy-duty dehumidifiers available (or use several smaller ones to achieve the same purpose).
+Humidifiers come in various sizes to fit your needs.
+Heavy-duty dehumidifiers are available (or use several smaller ones to achieve the same purpose) if you notice that a dehumidifier isn’t enough to cover the square footage of a larger room.

 Dehumidifiers are cheap and easy to find online and in-store.
 If you have issues with condensation or high humidity levels in your home, dehumidifiers, and exhaust fans are a great way to solve the problem.